-- (b) Each competitor has a bank of 5 silhouettes at which to fire, one shot at each, left to right, in order, in 2 minutes (2 1⁄2 minutes Air Pistol).
+(b) Each competitor has a bank of 5 silhouettes at which to fire, one shot at each, left to right, in order, in the appropriate time.
 Hits out of sequence are scored as misses; for example, the second shot hitting the third silhouette is a miss.
-When a silhouette is down before a shot, a shooter will fire on the remaining ones in order, then return to the leftmost target remaining in the bank and fire any unfired rounds at the remaining on that shooter's or another's bank, a Range Alibi will be declared.
+When a silhouette is down before a shot, a shooter will fire on the remaining ones in order, then return to the left-most target remaining in the bank and fire any unfired rounds at the remaining silhouette or silhouettes as required.
+If the shooter still has shots unfired and no targets remain standing on that shooters or another's bank, a range alibi will be declared.
 The bank will be reset, and the competitor will be allowed a "Ready" period and 30 seconds for each remaining shot.
-Ricochet hits fired in sequence at properly designated targets count as a hit.
+Ricochet hits tired in sequence at properly designated targets count as a hit.
 Only hits and misses are recorded, and a silhouette must be knocked over or from its rest in order to score a hit.
 "Turning" a silhouette on its stand does not count as a hit.
 (See Rule 4.1 for the definition of a "stand".)
-There are no refires or alibis except for pistol malfunction or non-firing cartridge. - (c) If a malfunction occurs, the competitor will be allowed to use another pistol and/or cartridge, and will be given 30 seconds for each unfired round of the series.
-Such completion firing may be done immediately, or on a later relay, at the Range Officer's discretion, based on the length of the delay involved, such as for pistol repair, substitution or other pertinent factors.
-(See Rule 10.9.)
+There are no refires or alibis except for rifle malfunction or non-firing cartridge.
+(For time allowance for Black Powder Cartridge Rifle and Cowboy Rifle, see Rule 8.2.1 and 8.2.2.)

-- (d) Different pistols may be used during a tournament, but in each individual match the same pistol must be used for all stages in that match, except when pistol failure occurs, and is certified as such by the Range Officer (see Rule 9.1).
+- (c) If a malfunction occurs, the competitor will be allowed to use another rifle and/or cartridge, and will be given 30 seconds (one minute for Black Powder Cartridge Rifle) for each unfired round of the series.
+Such completion firing may be done immediately, or on a later relay, at the Range Officer's discretion, based on the length of the delay involved, such as rifle repair, substitution or other pertinent factors.
+(See Rule 10.9.) - (d) Different rifles may be used during a tournament, but in each individual match the same rifle must be used for all stages in that match, except when rifle failure occurs, and is certified as such by the Range Officer (See Rule 9.1).
 Only one alibi will be allowed in a match. - (e) Each shooter may have one coach with them on the firing line who may have scopes or binoculars and advise the shooter where shots are going, keep time or otherwise advise.
-The coach may not touch the shooter or the shooter's equipment after the shooter assumes position on the firing line.
+The coach may not touch the shooter or the shooter's equipment between the "Ready" command and the "Cease Fire" command, except that in Black Powder Cartridge Rifle competition, the coach may hand the rifle to the shooter who is in the cross sticks position.

-10.9 Procedure in Case of Defective Cartridge, Disabled Pistol or Malfunction - If a cartridge fails to fire or a pistol fails to function, the competitor will call the Range Officer.
-The Range Officer, when satisfied that there is a defective cartridge (Rule9.4), disabled pistol (Rule9.5), or malfunction (Rule 9.6) will permit the competitor to replace the unfired cartridge, clear the jam or replace the disabled pistol and continue firing.
+10.9 Procedure in Case of Defective Cartridge, Disabled Rifle or Malfunction - If a cartridge fails to fire or a rifle fails to function, the competitor will call the Range Officer.
+The Range Officer, when satisfied that there is a defective cartridge (Rule 9.4), disabled rifle (Rule 9.5), or malfunction (Rule 9.6) will permit the competitor to replace the unfired cartridge, clear the jam or replace the disabled rifle and continue firing.
 It is not required that the Range Officer attempt to fire a cartridge before it is declared defective.